edinburghlivinglab/dds/_notes/week1-1.md

 * JS
 </div>

-Why are we running this kind of course?
+Why are we running a course like this?

 * Learning by Developing
 * Edinburgh Living Lab vision